Merino wool throws aren't itchy

 Its that love of old ways and traditions that keeps me drawn to British textile manufacturing, hence why I adore the fact that I know how each and every product sold by Country Mouse has been designed and manufactured.

 The countryside and nature play a large part in my life.
 Which is why I was so drawn to JJ textile throws.
 Each design has been lovingly designed and manufactured with so much love and attention to detail.
 My favourite designs are the pig, hare and any with a sheep.
-Do let me know which is your favourite design.
+Do let me know which is your favourite wool throw.